Kindle book cover & printed book cover

 Thank you Holy Spirit of God for living in me and giving me new life, the life of Jesus in me.

-Thank you Lord my God for forgiving me and being with me always.
+Thank you Lord my God for forgiving me and saving me.

 I give my life to you and I choose to live for you.